WordPress, plus this plugin.

 The loop

-Uses WordPress Application Passwords — built into core, scoped, revocable.
+designsetgo apps init my-app Uses WordPress Application Passwords, built into core, scoped, revocable.
 Credentials are stored at ~/.config/designsetgo/credentials.json with 0600 permissions.

-npx designsetgo apps deploy --build The bridge client
+designsetgo apps deploy The bridge client

 The @designsetgo/app-client package gives you typed access to your WordPress site.
-Same surface in inline mode (same window) and iframe mode (cross-frame) — the transport is auto-selected.
+Same surface in inline mode (same window) and iframe mode (cross-frame); the transport is auto-selected.

-@designsetgo/app-client // Read posts, pages, the current user, and per-app storage.
+// Read posts, pages, the current user, and per-app storage.

 // The bridge handles auth + REST behind the scenes.

-import { createBridge } from "@designsetgo/app-client";
+import { dsgo } from "@designsetgo/app-client";

 // Site context